Helping Through Crisis Webinar

 No, I think we like things measured and so we look up to one year.
 We see a green dash line.
 And we’re like, okay, now there’s a number.
 That’s something I can take away tonight.
 So, help us understand what we should be thinking there with one year anniversary.

 So, I really do think that the first year is different.
 Because of the firsts.
 Okay.
 And because of the amount of transition that happens in the first year after a significant loss or crisis.
 I don’t think that we should assume though that at 12 months in one day, boom, it’s, it’s over.
-I do think, however, that through this, we’re also not looking at it and saying there’s gonna be no healing during the first year.
+I do think, however, that through this, we’re also not looking at it and saying there’s going to be no healing during the first year.
 So don’t even try.
-It’s always gonna depend on the individual.
+It’s always going to depend on the individual.
 It always depends too, is this the 16th hugely significant event in this person’s life?
 It does seem like some people just have event after event.
 Or is this a person’s first kind of thing?
 Does this person have a large support network?
 Do they have… lots of variables going?

-So I really think that it’s a wonderful thing to be able to go into the action phase.
+So, I really think that it’s a wonderful thing to be able to go into the action phase.
 Again, remember I said we had that heroic phase right after the impact.
 And it’s not a bad thing.
 The thing about it is oftentimes there’s more things that we would like to be able to do than we can do.
 Cuz what we want to do is take away somebody’s pain.
 And restore them to a place of a sense of wholeness and whatever.
-So we have to remember that we can do some kinds of action, but that it also needs to be spread out over time.
+So, we have to remember that we can do some kinds of action, but that it also needs to be spread out over time.
 And that’s just one of the things in the church leader’s mindset.
 I would just say to us, we need to remember that help isn’t just in the first month.
 It needs to be paced out over time.
-The other thing about people wanna know what happened, it’s really interesting to me, because as stories unfolded, did you hear it?
+The other thing about people want to know what happened, it’s really interesting to me, because as stories unfolded, did you hear it?
 And people aren’t meaning to be bad.
 They aren’t meaning to gossip or anything.
 They’re just trying to piece together the story.
 Then the story shifts and this person and then somebody here is a part of this.

-So I do think it’s something that we can do as church leaders.
+So, I do think it’s something that we can do as church leaders.
 Just awareness of is making sure that if there is a need for clarity of communication, to figure out what kind of information needs to be shared.
 Being able to say a little bit more about that later, but I think one of the things about it is like, you ever played that telephone game, Matt, where this person says this and this, well, that’s on a huge scale, a nationwide scale with phones and social media and emails and other things going on in between, which makes it hard to have accurate information.

 The other thing we don’t want though, is we don’t want 150 people asking the victim for the story again and again and again.
-And, so just be mindful of that.
+And so just be mindful of that.
 We need to give people a break also.
 And sometimes there is a role that can be played of somebody in the church who helps to relay information.

 Lastly, we hurt with the victim.
 Okay, we hurt.
 And depending even if it wasn’t somebody that was that close.
 We have empathy.
 And we care.
-And if it’s in our church family, or is it just in our community or our workplace, we care.
+And if it’s in our church family or is it just in our community or our workplace, we care.
 But it does stir up strong emotions, grief, but it can also stir up anxiety.
 What if that happened?
 You know?

 I think that’s the challenge of pastoring during times like this.
 You have the entire spectrum of grief, and you have the victim’s grief, and then you have this collective group grief which are at a different place.
-We’re gonna talk a little bit about what that looks like to pass for the supporting.
+We’re going to talk a little bit about what that looks like to pass for the supporting.
 And these points really compliment the points in the previous slide, and you’ve mentioned already to do patiently paced supportive action.
 And we saw that in the graph.
 And then helping the community remain informed in their conversation.
 I do want you to say a little bit more about this.
 Because sometimes as leaders, we know a little bit more than everybody else and we’re at a time, so anyway, tease that out too a little bit.
 What should be said?
 Is there any guidelines there?

 And again, I’m not saying that those things won’t come out but for us as church leaders, we have to be careful about how it comes out so that when we are in a capacity to inform, we are informing, when we’re a capacity to be meeting one-on-one with somebody or with a small family that we make sure we’re also maintaining their sense of privacy also.

 That’s good.
-So stewarding that message and that communication and then providing resources to the community for the grief.
+So, stewarding that message and that communication and then providing resources to the community for the grief.
 I think one of the most enduring things that you find after crisis is just the grief.
 And grief is one of the most human experiences.
 It is also one that we have a great opportunity to walk with people through.
 People do it differently, but sometimes it is a little bit like forgiveness.
 I find that grieving and forgiving are two of the things that Christian people know that they should do but oftentimes don’t know how to do.

-So if I said to you, Matt, you need to forgive.
+So, if I said to you, Matt, you need to forgive.
 Well, I might have had the right diagnosis, but telling you that you need to isn’t the same thing as making sure that you have the skills to.
 So that’s where some of the resources to help people along the way can be helpful.
 And I think we’ll even get to some important resources in ways to do even that, to help that grieving process.

-So this is a model, this three-tiered model we oftentimes use in counseling with people who are recovering from a lot of trauma.
+So, this is a model, this three-tiered model we oftentimes use in counseling with people who are recovering from a lot of trauma.
 Okay, so I’m taking an individual model that I use in counseling and applying it out here, but you can think of it this way that safety and stabilization, that’s the first thing that we need to make sure that people have.
 And if they’re in shock, if they need water, food, shelter, that’s the ground floor.

-And, so it’s really interesting because oftentimes even after people have experienced a trauma and they are safe, they don’t yet feel safe.
+And so it’s really interesting because oftentimes even after people have experienced a trauma and they are safe, they don’t yet feel safe.
 So I remember quite a while ago, 2009, 2010, there was an earthquake in Haiti.
 It was real, it was a really, a bad one.
 But it was so interesting.
 I got to go into Haiti about six weeks later and people were still not going into buildings.
-And the earthquake was past, and those kind of things.
+And the earthquake was past, and those kinds of things.
 But their trauma was not past and so their sense of safety had not resolved.

 So you’re giving us an important tip about trauma, and that is, even though the event was in the past, it’s still very present.
 Yes.
-And I think that’s where for people, depending on what happened, some people, it’s just a matter of getting them out of the cold, get ’em some soup and a blanket and then they start to liven up.
-Other people, it’s gonna take longer.
+And I think that’s where for people, depending on what happened, some people, it’s just a matter of getting them out of the cold, get them some soup and a blanket and then they start to liven up.
+Other people, it’s going to take longer.
 But remembering this, that safety and stabilization is important, first and foundationally, secondly, this process called remembering and mourning.

 When somebody is dealing with safety and stabilization, they might be saying, crying out and going, why God, why did this happen to me?
 Why did we get in this accident?
 Or whatever.
-That’s very common that those kind of things come up at safety and stabilization, but they’re not the time to try to answer.
+That’s very common that those kinds of things come up at safety and stabilization, but they’re not the time to try to answer.

 Well, that leads to my question, Ted, suppose somebody comes into your home, a victim who has gone through crisis, comes into your home or into your office and says, Ted, I don’t think I believe God is good.
 I am struggling to believe if he’s even real.
 Take us to that moment.
 How would you handle that situation knowing that this is coming from crisis and recent crisis?

 And at that moment, when somebody’s in shock, when somebody’s raw with emotion, the goal is to do the first part of what Job’s friends did.
 And that was to listen and to hold that pain.
-The problem, isn’t that, and I’m not even saying that you can’t say things.
+The problem isn’t that, and I’m not even saying that you can’t say things.
 I think what happens is we want to move them to the third phase, which is actually meaning and reconnection.
 We want it to make sense to them.
 We want them to have a sense of resolution.
 And this may take a long time.

-And so I’m not trying to tell anybody that there’s not a time to say Scripture or to pray but I would say that the earlier it is, the further that somebody is from safety and stabilization, the less we want to be making meaning statements.
+And so, I’m not trying to tell anybody that there’s not a time to say Scripture or to pray but I would say that the earlier it is, the further that somebody is from safety and stabilization, the less we want to be making meaning statements.
 This is why God did this.
 Well, let me tell you, and this is, because they’re having a strong emotional and oftentimes physical response to their bereavement.
 And they’re actually not making a very rational kind of philosophical, let me break down for you how human suffering fits in.

 I really appreciate that, Ted.
 And what I hear from that response is that you, in that moment, absorb them.
-You absorb their grief and you absorb their artifact of lack of faith.
+You absorb their grief, and you absorb their artifact of lack of faith.
 We’ll call it that.
-You absorb that and in a way you’re saying, let my faith be yours for this moment.
+You absorb that and, in a way, you’re saying, let my faith be yours for this moment.
 That is, we don’t need to fix this.

 I really appreciate you saying that.
 One of the things that somebody did for me at a time when I was really rocked around by something, was they said that to me.
 They said, you need to let your faith rest in my faith right now.
-And it was really precious cuz I was really hung up on something and it was just, they were holding me in that moment because it didn’t make sense.
+And it was really precious because I was really hung up on something and it was just, they were holding me in that moment because it didn’t make sense.

 And I will tell you brothers and sisters, when something happens in crisis, it may not make a bit of sense to us either.
-And we have to be very careful about our own need to make it make sense for us personally, to make them make sense to them because they’re upset and it doesn’t make sense to them.
+And we have to be very careful about our own need to make it make sense for us personally, to make them make sense to them because they’re upset, and it doesn’t make sense to them.
 And we go, it doesn’t make sense to me.
 Believe me as a counselor, Matt, I’ve had hundreds of people that have said the why question.
 And I’ll tell you, I’ve sat there many, many times.
 It took me a long time, longer than it should have to figure out that I’m not God’s attorney.
 Okay?
 And I wasn’t there to give a rational response, but you know what?

 To be able to be just like Jesus came to the earth and in the incarnation to be the presence, the hands and feet of Jesus right there to absorb that.
 And, even to be able that they would even know that later on that we could have another conversation and then another.
 And then over time, oftentimes those things come around.
 But sometimes the other thing is sometimes people will come to a place of meaning.
 Well, they’ll go, let me tell you why, Matt, I can tell you why this happened for me.
 Other times we’ll go to our grave wondering, huh, I wonder why that happened.
-Maybe someday I’m gonna know.
+Maybe someday I’m going to know.
 But regardless, I think the thing for us in the crisis moment, is to hold and to be present with the pain.
 To be present with the pain.

 I really appreciate that.
 I think that’s very instructive.
 On this next slide, I want you to read this statement, and then explain the importance of this.
 This is, I know this is really wordy, but it really says something I think is very important.